SFCMS Clubs & Activities

 If a student is selected to go, he/she will receive a letter of instructions and a permission slip to be filled out by a parent/guardian.
 After the registration for a tournament is submitted (about one week before the competition), we cannot change the list of competitors.
 Therefore, it is important for parents/guardians to be sure that their child participates if he/she is chosen.
 We travel to the tournament by bus from school, but parents are responsible for picking up their students from the tournament site.

-- Dramatic Interpretation (D.I.)
+The categories are:- Dramatic Interpretation (D.I.)

 - Duo Interpretation (DUO)